betaacid/FastAPI-Reference-App/README.md

 - **Few integration tests** are written to test the entire flow with real API calls and database interactions.
 - These tests are minimal and only serve as sanity checks to ensure the app functions as expected in a real-world scenario.
 - Integration tests ensure that the different layers of the architecture work together correctly.

+## Naming
+To ensure that the file names clearly describe their purpose, we follow a naming convention that reflects the functionality of each file.
+This helps maintain clarity, especially in larger projects.
+Here's how we structure the file names:

+**Services**: These files coordinate the logic and interactions between external systems, databases, and internal business logic.
+We name them based on the service they provide.
+For example, instead of service/character.py, we would use service/character_service.py, making it clear that this file handles business logic related to Star Wars characters.

+**Routers**: These files define the API endpoints.
+We include "router" in the file name to clarify that this file handles route definitions.
+Instead of router/character.py, we would name it router/character_router.py.

 ## Application Structure